 Caesar and the Lion

 If you want the stereotypical Las Vegas resort experience, though, you’re going to be on the world-famous Las Vegas Strip, and you’re very likely to be staying at a property run by Caesars Entertainment or MGM Resorts.
-And if you’re planning to spend any time or money at either, you’ll want to sign up for their respective free loyalty programs, Total Rewards (Caesars) and Mlife Rewards (MGM).
+And if you’re planning to spend any time or money at either, you’ll want to sign up for their respective free loyalty programs, Caesars Rewards (Caesars, formerly Total Rewards) and Mlife Rewards (MGM).